TUDelftGeodesy/caroline/docs/glossary.md

       * Geocoded pixel coordinates cropped to the AoI (`lam.raw` and `phi.raw`)
       * Resampled SLC of the mother image with the reference DEM subtracted cropped to the AoI (`slave_rsmp.raw`)
       * Radarcoded DEM (`dem_radar.raw`)
-- <b>crop_to_raw</b>: this job crops the output complex interferograms, height-to-phase screens, geocoded coordinates and mother SLC of `doris` or `DeInSAR` to a provided AoI.
+- <b>matlab_preparation</b>: this job crops the output complex interferograms, height-to-phase screens, geocoded coordinates and mother SLC of `doris_v4` or `doris_v5` to a provided AoI.
 The crop is taken to be the smallest rectangle in line/pixel coordinates that completely encloses the AoI.
-It then reconstructs the (now resampled and reference DEM-subtracted) SLCs from the cropped complex interferograms and the mother SLC.
+It then creates the (now resampled and reference DEM-subtracted, i.e.,  _reduced_) SLCs from the cropped complex interferograms and the mother SLC.
   * input:
     * Complex interferograms with reference DEM subtracted (`cint_srd.raw`)
     * Height-to-phase screens with the reference DEM subtracted (`h2ph_srd.raw`)